Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 10.0.0.181	worker1
 10.0.0.182	worker2
 ```

+** Note: ** When you edit the hosts file to all nodes, also use that time to disable SELINUX on all nodes, to save pain and grief later.

 On AWS, I have allowed all traffic within this VPC from 10.0.0.0/16.
 Also all traffic is allowed from my IP.